-Past commissions reviewed the current 2010 Commission Handbook and appeared to make some recommended changes; these various draft documents were never formally adopted.
-Staff is proposing the current handbook be updated with any recommended changes the commission thinks are appropriate.
+Past commissions reviewed the current 2010 Commission Handbook and appeared to make some recommended changes (most recently in 2019); however, these various draft documents were never formally adopted.
+Staff is proposing the current handbook be updated with any recommended changes the commission thinks are appropriate and formally adopted during the June 2022 meeting.